-Many basement windows are ugly, rusty, leaky and do not open or close properly.
+Many basement egress windows are ugly, rusty, leaky and do not open or close properly.
 And these windows are frequently installed in window wells, which can also pose a challenge in keeping a basement dry.
 Ground water is naturally attracted to the window well area and no matter how much landscaping you do to keep water away, once the ground becomes saturated, water will accumulate in the window well.
 This will inevitably lead to water entering your basement through your old leaky windows.

-New or Replacement Egress Windows
+New Basement Egress Windows

 Installing windows wells around your windows can not only let more light in but will also help prevent flooding around the windows by allowing the water to drain away from the windows.

-When you get a new basement window installed, we will also be sure that the window well is in good shape and has a working drain.
+When you get a new egress window installed, we will also be sure that the window well is in good shape and has a working drain.
 If the drain doesn't work like it should or is clogged, you could have a build up water in the well whenever it rains.
 This water could eventually break the seals on the window and make its way into your basement environment.
 This water will stain your walls and floors and ruin anything in its path!

 Basement Window Problems